dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 ensure
 that everything runs smoothly.
-If the above instructions to add new data were followed correctly, then GitHub Actions will automatically obtain the new data and use it for the tests when you push your changes to GitHub.
+If the above instructions to add new data were followed correctly, then GitHub Actions will automatically obtain the new data and use it for the tests when the changes are pushed to GitHub.
-Adding the use case to the test suite will allow you to check that the data was uploaded correctly and that the use case runs in the Python environment created in Docker.
+Adding the use case to the test suite will allow the ability to check that the data was uploaded correctly and that the use case runs in the Python environment created in Docker.
 The status of the tests can be viewed on GitHub under the `Actions tab <https://github.com/dtcenter/METplus/actions>`_.
-Your feature branch should be found in the list of results near the top.
+The feature branch should be found in the list of results near the top.
 At the far left of the entry will be a small status icon:

 - A yellow circle that is spinning indicates that the build is currently